m8811163008/tandorost_platform_ui_app/README.md

 3. **Tagging Releases**: After merging a release branch into `main`, tag the commit with the version number:
    - `git tag -a vX.Y.Z -m "Release version X.Y.Z"`
+Then Push the tag into origin:
+    # Push a specific tag
+    - `git push origin vX.Y.Z"`
+    # OR, push all local tags at once (common practice after a release)
+    - `git push --tags"`

 Tagging a Commit
 "Tag the commit with the version number" means applying a permanent, human-readable alias or label directly to a specific point in your Git history, which corresponds to the final state of the code for that release.It provides a clear, memorable reference point.
 Instead of telling someone to use "commit a1b2c3d4f5g6...," you can simply tell them to use v1.0.0 and improve immutability and stability.

-The trunk (main) branch is main (see the "Main Branch" section in readme.md).
+The trunk branch is main (see the "Main Branch" section in readme.md).
 Short recommended flow:
+Do not add comit directlly on truch branch if you can and use branch and merge back into truck.
 Use feature branches for development (e.g. feature/...) and open PRs into main.

 Create a release branch from main for stabilizing a release: release/vX.Y.Z.
 Run CI/CD and deploy that release branch to staging/testing (e.g., your Python backend, cafe bazzar, Google play, web server).